The spin-one Motzkin chain is gapped for any area weight $t<1$: The finite-size criterion

 The following characterization will be useful for the second part of the proof: since all walks in the composition of $G_T \ket{a_{p,q}}$ still lie in the equivalence class $G_{p,q}^T$, it means that any of them can be transformed, using only local moves, into any walk contributing to the original state $ \ket{a_{p,q}}$.

 For the second claim, working in $\HH_S$, we again investigate how $G_T$ acts on $\ket{a_{p,q}}$.
 For any walk included in $\ket{a_{p,q}}$, the projector $G_T$ may only change the steps in $T$, since it acts as the identity on $S \setminus T$.
-We have also seen above that any such change is revertible by local moves.
+We have also seen above that any such change is reversible by local moves.
 Therefore any walk in $G_T \ket{a_{p,q}}$ (living on the full segment $S$) can still be transformed, by local moves, into any walk from $\ket{a_{p,q}}$.
-We conclude that $G_T$ does not change the equivalence class of walks even when acting on the full $S$, and the claim follows. \end{proof}
+We conclude that $G_T$ does not change the equivalence class of walks even when acting on the full $S$, and the second claim of the Proposition follows. \end{proof}